Children's literature criticism: Construction of the child

 Many children's literature critics now point out that children are not one group, but differ according to gender, ethnicity, religious background, and so on.
 Feminist children's literature critics such as Lissa Paul (1987) therefore try to work out how boys and girls read differently, for instance.
-Other critics (for instance, Peter Hunt (1991), Perry Nodelman (1992), John Stephens (1992), and Roderick McGillis (1996)) take this idea a step further and argue that children are often "colonized" by adults, including children's literature critics, because adults speak on behalf of children instead of letting children express themselves.
+Numerous scholars have maintained that children's literature supports the reinforcement of traditional gender roles.
+In his research on gender norms in children's literature, sociology professor Frank Taylor asserts that children's books impart cultural values, including gender roles, which subsequently influence children to internalize gender norms.
+Taylor draws on earlier research in the field, citing studies from the 1970s that demonstrated that in critically acclaimed children's books male characters were depicted as active figures with leadership skills, whereas female characters were portrayed as more passive.
+Researchers including Danielle Clode and Shari Argent make complementary claims, stating that historical patterns of gender portrayal are prevalent in children's literature.
+Similarly, Sharyl Peterson and Mary Alyce Lach state that gender stereotypes present in children's literature influence “self-concept, potential for achievement, and perceptions of others.”
+Numerous studies have supported these claims.
+For example, one 2022 study conducted by Molly Lewis at Carnegie Mellon University analyzed 247 popular children's books using machine learning and concluded that “children's books may be an early source of gender associations and stereotypes”.
+Specifically, the study found that both the vocabulary used in children's books and the broader associations in the stories reinforced gender stereotypes.Other critics (for instance, Peter Hunt (1991), Perry Nodelman (1992), John Stephens (1992), and Roderick McGillis (1996)) take this idea a step further and argue that children are often "colonized" by adults, including children's literature critics, because adults speak on behalf of children instead of letting children express themselves.
 However, these critics too can not agree on what then are "true" children expressing themselves, and which books are therefore "good" for them.
 Finally, a few critics, notably Jacqueline Rose (1984) and Karin Lesnik-Oberstein (1994 and 2004) take this discussion even further, arguing that identities are created and not "inherent", and that in the case of an identity such as "childhood" it is created by "adults" in the light of their own perceptions of themselves.
 That is, "adulthood" defines "childhood" in relation to differences and similarities it perceives to itself.
 This post-structuralist approach is similar to that argued by critics in gender studies such as Judith Butler and is widely accepted and used in sociological and anthropological studies of childhood (Jenks 1996; Jenks, James and Prout 1997).